pragma-/Plang/doc/README.md

-next | jump to the next iteration of the loop exists | test if a key exists in a Map delete | deletes a key from a Map
+next | jump to the next iteration of the loop exists | test if a key exists in a Map delete | deletes a key from a Map try | try an expression with exception handling catch | catch an exception from a tried expression throw | throw an exception

 ### Expressions and ExpressionGroups
     Expression      ::=  ExpressionGroup